Alexander888888888/AlexanderPortfolio.github.io/README.md

 # Portfolio Website

 ## Description
-This is a personal portfolio website designed to showcase my projects, skills, and experience as a budding software engineer.
+This is a personal portfolio website designed to showcase my projects, skills, and experience.
 The website features a responsive design, interactive elements, and a clean layout that highlights my work and provides easy navigation for visitors.

 ## Features
 - **Landing Page**: A visually engaging landing page featuring moving background with a brief overview and links to navigate the site.